stackitcloud/stackit-argus-cli/README.md

 [![GoTemplate](https://img.shields.io/badge/go/template-black?logo=go)](https://github.com/SchwarzIT/go-template)

-STACKIT ARGUS CLI & API Client
+CLI for interacting with STACKIT ARGUS API.

 The project uses `make` to make your life easier.
 If you're not familiar with Makefiles you can take a look at [this quickstart guide](https://makefiletutorial.com).